Newbie-coder09/Random-PassGen/README.md

 * Contact me on Telegram @SOUL_AYU if you need any help.

 Issues(v0.1):
-* Sometimes program miss to use Symbols or Numbers in 8 Digit pass (Solution: Generate pass again).
+* Sometimes program misses to use Symbols or Numbers in 8 Digit pass (Solution: Generate pass again).
 * Some passwords may get rejected in some websites as they starts with symbols or numbers.

 Future Plans: